lekane/ansible-cassandra/README.md

 Spark setup:
 Typical way of setting up the environment would be to define 2 Cassandra data centers: one for real-time transactions (plain Cassandra) and another for analytics workloads (Cassandra with co-located Spark nodes).
 You can also use the playbook without installing Spark.

-Notes:

-- DCE to Apache Cassandra migration: As Datastax dropped support for DCE (3.0.9 is the last supported version), it is recommended you migrate to
-  Apache Cassandra based setup (or run DSE).
-The migration path we took in our clusters was an round-robin DCE->Apache migration (graceful shutdown of node, removal of DCE, running the playbook with default setup on the node (installs & configures Apache Cassandra and keeps the old node data)).
-You'll probably want to set ignore_shutdown_errors=true so that the playbook will run when the old binaries have been remove & service isn't running.